AlgoMystique/E-commerce-Website/README.md

 Shopping Cart: Users can add and remove products to/from their cart with instant updates.

-Responsive Design: Optimized for various screen sizes, offering a mobile-friendly experience.
+Responsive Design: Optimized for various screen sizes using Tailwind CSS, offering a mobile-first, responsive layout.

+Image Hosting with Cloudinary: Product images are uploaded and served via Cloudinary, providing fast and responsive image delivery.

 Deployment: Hosted on Render, ensuring high availability and scalability for all users.